Gifting is Not a Perk. It’s a strategy.

 - Nearly half of employees say recognition only happens sometimes

 The problem isn't intent.
-It is execution.
+It’s execution.

 Employees are clear about what makes recognition meaningful: